ctrlplusb/easy-peasy/website/docs/docs/tutorial/using-computed-properties.md

   return (
 ```

+This is far cleaner, and should we need to access the products that are in our basket anywhere else in our application we have a much simpler mechanism by which do so, without the need to do any complicated state mapping.

 **Getting a product by id**

-The `mapState` function of our `Product`'s [useStoreState](/docs/api/use-store-state) hook utilises an incoming `id` property to derive the target product to render.
+The `mapState` function of our `Product`'s [useStoreState](/docs/api/use-store-state) hook utilises an incoming `id` property to derive the product to render.

-We can utilise [computed](/docs/api/computed) properties, returning a function within them, which would then allow for runtime arguments to be used within our [computed](/docs/api/computed).
+We can create a [computed](/docs/api/computed) property that supports runtime arguments (such as component props) by returning a function within the [computed](/docs/api/computed) property definition.

 Let's add a `getById` [computed](/docs/api/computed) property to our product model.